London Underground Performance Reports

 There are also links to other reports of interest (station entry/exit figures, Tube upgrade plan and Quarterly Investment Programme reports).

-This data package is similar to the information previously made available on the Datastore as part of a London Assembly Scrutiny investigation.
+This data package is similar to the information previously made available on the Datastore as part of a London Assembly Scrutiny investigation in 2011.